imarenco/node-api/README.md

 In all of the methods you can populate fields, and disable method set "unable": false.
 Also you can add a middleware, set element in array "service", you must put the name file and method of the service, this file must be in "/service", you can see a example of this in "/service/auth".

 ### How to use filters(list)
 In method "list" you can set diferent parameters to sort or filter the return documents.
-Two parameters that you can set through query are "page" and "limit" for paginating the results.
+Two parameters that you can set through query are "page" and "limit" for paginating the results, for example "/user?page=2&limit=3".
 Also, you can filter the result put field's value through query, for example "/user?name=juan", in this example filter all the documents with only have name "juan", only can set fields are in the structure of the model.

 ### Tech